What restores you? What brings you back to wholeness when you are utterly depleted?

 The romance of stargazing from the porch on balmy evening

-Our restorers are simple things, soothing things.
-They are things that rebuild your tired body and mend your broken soul.
-Do you know how to reach out for the things that restore your balance to refuel your inner juices?
+Your restorers are simple things, soothing things.
+They are things that rebuild your tired body and mend your soul.
+They are gentle healing touchstones that resuscitate your inner life.
+They say that ‘desperate times call for desperate measures’, which makes it easy to reach for the destructive things that could send you further down a spiral of negativity.
+But, do you know how to reach out for the things that restore your balance or refuel your inner juices instead?

 What do you turn to at the end of a long day?